Brand Logo Moneyfacts Group plc

 For more information, please contact our subscriptions team on tel: 01603 476100 or email subscriptions@moneyfacts.co.uk

-What is in the Interest publication?
+What is in the INTEREST journal?

 ‘INTEREST’, uses Moneyfacts’ data, intelligent, impartial editorial and graphs to inform readers about what is going on with interest rates to make interest interesting.